 IUB Supports Iowa's One Call Law, Reminds Iowans to Call 811 Before Digging

-April is annually recognized as National Safe Digging Month, and the IUB joins the National Association of Regulatory Utility Commissioners and Common Ground Iowa to remind Iowans to practice caution with any digging project by requesting a utility location through Iowa One Call or by calling 811 prior to beginning any digging work.
+Although National Safe Digging Month (April) has passed, the IUB reminds Iowans to practice caution with any digging project by requesting a utility location through Iowa One Call or by calling 811 prior to beginning any digging work.
 Calling 811 is free and it’s the law.
+The Office of the Attorney General enforces the One Call Law and the IUB assists the AG with investigation of One Call complaints.

 A call to 811 or submitting information online to IowaOneCall.com notifies operators with underground utility facilities of your intent to dig.
 Iowa law requires that any resident or professional excavator contact 811, or Iowa One Call, a minimum of two business days before digging to prevent serious injuries, service disruptions, and costly repairs that could occur when buried gas, electric, communications, water or sewer lines are damaged.